Research-Squirrel-Engineers/DGUF_PointSamplingTool/Draft.md

 * **Are error messages easily understandable by reviewers?**

 Testing shows, that there are error messages as well as warnings.
 Errors encompasses wrong or missing choices concerning the layers to be matched or identical fieldnames.
 A warning is given when layers of different coordination reference systems are concerned.
+As it is warning you can overreide this, that allows seemless working with data that might have false metadata.
 And short phrases as status support the user in solving errors and problems.

 #### Performance and Robustness